-Bike sizes differ from adult to bikes for children — adult bikes are sized by the height of the seat.
-However, toddler bikes are sized by the diameter of the wheels, which ranges between 12 and 24 inches, though most toddler bikes are no bigger than 14 inches.
+Bike sizes differ from adult versus children’s bikes — adult bikes are sized by the height of the seat.
+However, toddler bikes are sized by the diameter of the wheels that ranges between 12 and 24 inches, though most toddler bikes are no bigger than 14 inches.

-To figure out the proper size for your youngster, measure their inseam and height.
-Many bike manufacturers will also have age-guidelines, which can help you get a quick idea of which bike suits your tot.
+To figure out the proper size for your youngsters, measure their inseam and height.
+Many bike manufacturers will also offer age guidelines that can help you get a quick idea of which bike suits your tot.

 A balance bike for toddlers is usually around 12 inches.
 Bikes for 4 and 5 year olds should be larger to suit their height, ideally 14 to 16 inches.

 Getting the handlebar height right is important to help your toddler control and maneuver the bike properly.
 It shouldn’t be too low or too high, as this could interfere with steering.
 Furthermore, handlebars that are too low could cause pain in the neck or back of your little one.